-- 1. Rigorous Academics our goal is to provide strong college preparatory programming from 5th grade through 8th.
-We want our students to develop a love of learning, the ability to think critically, and to expand their curiosity through exposure to science, technology, music, art, physical education and more!
+- Rigorous Academics our goal is to provide strong college preparatory programming from 5th grade through 8th.
+We want our students to develop a love of learning, the ability to think critically, and to expand their curiosity through exposure to science, technology, art, physical education and more!
 Our students enjoy extended class blocks daily that allow for both remediation and acceleration of standards-based content.
-In addition to daily humanities, English, math and science, our students also have art, music and PE daily.
-To expand curiosity and nurture a love of learning, our Advocates also have an 'electives' block in which they can choose from a range of classes including dance, coding, cooking, yoga, competitive sports, leadership, and more! - 2.
+In addition to daily humanities, English, math and science, our students also have art, and PE daily.
+To expand curiosity and nurture a love of learning, our Advocates also have an opportunity to enroll in our after school program where they can choose from a range of classes including dance, coding, cooking, yoga, competitive sports, leadership, and more! - 2.
 Values-based Character our school has 5 core values (ganas, reflection, advocacy, excellence and love) that permeate our 'way of being'.
-On Mondays we start the week with character lessons and we carry the focus for the week throughout our lessons and as a theme of our morning meetings and Friday team and family time.
+During the week we have character lessons and we carry the focus for the week throughout our lessons and as a theme of our morning meetings.
 As a trauma-informed school, we utilize restorative practices both proactively and reactively to build a sense of belonging and accountability to our community for each child and family.
 We have introduced Calm Corners and Calm Classroom programming throughout and have a team of mental health and special education professionals that help us to meet the social-emotional needs of our students.
-Students are recognized and rewarded for their character-based
+Students are recognized and rewarded for their character-based contributions to our school.
+By focusing on character, we hope to foster advocates who understand that their voice and minds matter in all spaces and who confidently speak, think and act for themselves and children who develop into citizens who will make positive contributions to our school and world.

-2021-22 School Overview
+2022-23 School Overview

-- contributions to our school.
-By focusing on character, we hope to foster advocates who understand that their voice and minds matter in all spaces and who confidently speak, think and act for themselves and children who develop into citizens who will make positive contributions to our school and world. - 3.
-Community Partnership we are a learning organization and we become better when we work in close partnership with families and our community.
+3. Community Partnership - we are a learning organization and we become better when we work in close partnership with families and our community.
 Our job is to serve our children and our wider community through collaboration.
 We host many meetings for families where they can express their opinions, vote on initiatives, and generally contribute to our 'way of being'.
-In addition to parent meetings, we have many celebrations and rituals in which parents can participate from events on campus to field trips to our end-of-year field lessons in which students spend multiple days visiting college campuses and exploring new sites across the country!
+In addition to parent meetings, we have many celebrations and rituals in which parents can participate - from events on campus to field trips to our end-of-year field lessons in which students spend multiple days visiting college campuses and exploring new sites across the country!
 We look forward to adding many amazing community-based agencies to our list of reliable partners in the years to come as we continue to serve the southeastern San Diego community!